pkhanal/RxJS/examples/messaging/README.md

 ##Reactive Messaging API

-The examples are primitive uses browser console as of now :)
+The examples are primitive uses browser console as of now :smile:.
 The html files are used to load the javascript files.
 Too lazy to build sexy demo.
-May be in future...
+Coming soon.
 The example outlines the couple of use cases and demonstrates how they are tackled using the tranditional library and the new messaging library (in conjunction with RxJS)

 ###Contents: